mapbox/mbtiles-spec/1.2/spec.md

 [version 3.0.0](http://sqlite.org/formatchng.html) or higher.
 Only core SQLite features are permitted; tilesets **cannot require extensions**.

+MBTiles databases can optionally use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.

 ## Database

 Note: the schemas outlined are meant to be followed as interfaces.